 Alternatively, you can also check on travel and rental websites to compare prices elsewhere in the Los Angeles area, but chances are the airport offers the best prices—especially if you book your flight and rental car together through one of the airport's customer service representatives.

-Before you rent a car in Los Angeles, you'll want to make sure to check out our guide " Tips for Driving in Los Angeles" to learn all the best tricks and shortcuts for driving in this traffic-heavy city.
+Before you rent a car in Los Angeles, you'll want to make sure to learn all the best tricks and shortcuts for driving in this traffic-heavy city.
 Knowing what you should expect on the road in Los Angeles will save you tons of time and eliminate a lot of the frustrations first-time drivers experience when heading to this California metropolitan center.

-Of course, the most frustrating part of driving in Los Angeles is the traffic, so you also might want to get oriented to LA traffic by taking a look at this Comparison of Los Angeles Online Traffic Maps.
+Of course, the most frustrating part of driving in Los Angeles is the traffic, so you also might want to get oriented to LA traffic.
 If you don't have access to GPS/Satellite Navigation via a PDA/smartphone or portable GPS unit, you might want to consider renting a car with a built-in navigation system to help navigate LA traffic.